 Schwerin is the capital city (LANDESHAUPTSTADT) of the German state of Mecklenburg-Vorpommern.
 The manhole covers in Schwerin show the city arms in the version of 1991.
 The depicted knight represents Henry the Lion (Heinrich der Löwe).
 The conspicuous flag in his hand is a gonfalon.
 [German]

-Gothic town hall in Stralsund
+Gothic Town Hall in Stralsund

 Manhole cover in Rostock

 The manhole covers in Rostock display the city arms.
-The coat of arms dating back to 1367 depicts a golden griffin of a blue field (representing the former princes of Rostock) with bars of silver and red (the colours of the Hanseatic League).
-As a member of the Hanseatic League the city is named Hansestadt Rostock.
+The coat of arms dating back to 1367 depicts a golden gryphon of a blue field (representing the former princes of Rostock).
+Bars of silver and red represent the colours of the Hanseatic League.
+As a member of the Hanseatic League, the city is named Hansestadt Rostock.
 [German]